This free crochet doll blanket is a terrific instant gratification project since it's a repetitive stitch pattern that works up quickly.

 - A crochet cowl pattern; make two of them, place back to back, join together on both side seams

-- A crochet scarf pattern; make 3 or 4 of them (depending on the length that you want) and join them together vertically
+- A crochet scarf pattern; make three or four of them (depending on the length that you want) and join them together vertically

 Once you have any kind of crochet square pattern, you can make all different types of things that are based on the design of the square.
 This crochet pattern, where V-stitches are bordered by single crochet, is a terrific design that is easy even for beginner crafters, so it is a good one to keep in your library for when you want to design something based on the square.